DavidWells/davidwells.io-v1/content/blog/2019-08-25-clean-analytics.md

 Then, talk to other stakeholders and agree on naming conventions.

-It’s nice for everyone to say “yes we will do it like this” but even better to bake naming convention validation directly into the code.
+It’s nice for everyone to say “yes we will do it like this” but even better to bake naming convention validation [directly into the code](https://getanalytics.io/plugins/event-validation/).
 This will prevent new folks from firing poorly named events and polluting downstream data science efforts.
-Think of this as “linting” for analytics.
+Think of this as "linting" for analytics.

 Making it impossible for bad data to get through will make everyone’s life easier as they are trying to do things with it down the line.